About our Director Dr. Deborah Herring:

 Mickey Rowell holds a B.A. from Lee College and M.M. from the University of Tennessee at Chattanooga in church music and vocal performance.
 He has done additional studies at UTC and Florida State University.
 He joined the EC faculty in 2003.
 At Emmanuel he teaches music education and music ministry classes and gives private voice lessons.
 Mr. Rowell previously taught in both private and public schools in Tennessee and Florida, where his bands and choral groups consistently received superior ratings.
 He has also been active in church music ministry for over 20 years.
 He has won National Association of Teachers of Singing competitions and has been active in opera, oratorio and musical theater performance as well as an adjudicator and clinician.

-Daniel M. Kreft is a senior at Emmanuel College studying Church Music.
+Daniel Kreft holds a BA in Church Music from Emmanuel College and serves as the Music Minister for Bethany Baptist Church in Canon, GA.
 He has been playing music for 20 years and has a great passion not only to play music, but to play it for God’s glory.
-Daniel is 29, married, and has two young daughters.
+Daniel currently teaches students from 5 years old and up and specializes in beginner to intermediate students.
+He teaches privately and has been with the Arts Academy since 2013.
+He and his wife, Beth, have two daughters, Amy and Chloe.